The Operations Plan Section of the Business Plan

 Writing The Business Plan: Section 7

-When writing the business plan, the operations plan section describes the physical necessities of your business's operation, such as your business's physical location, facilities and equipment.
-Depending on what kind of business you'll be operating, it may also include information about inventory requirements and suppliers, and a description of the manufacturing process.
+When writing the business plan, the operations plan section describes the physical necessities of your business's operation, such as your business's physical location, facilities, and equipment.
+Depending on what kind of business you'll be operating, it may also include information about inventory requirements, suppliers, and a description of the manufacturing process.

 Keeping focused on the bottom line will help you organize this part of the business plan; think of the operating plan as an outline of the capital and expense requirements your business will need to operate from day to day.